 Day 9: India (Vridavan)

 NUMBER 1: Do NOT wear shoes or sandals into the temple.
 It might sound gross, but seriously, barefoot is the way to go.
-They make you take your shoes off outside the temple and with the sheer number of shoes being left outside, this leads us to …
+They make you take your shoes off outside the temple and with the sheer number of shoes being left outside, this leads me to …

 NUMBER 3: It can get pretty rowdy and “pushy” trying to get into the temple; if this is too much for you it may not be wise to visit this temple.